 Denton Knapp brings over 30 years of intense safety experience from his time training for and participating in numerous military deployments in the United States and overseas.
-Couple that experience with his OSHA Credentials, he is uniquely qualified to join the BERT team and immediately bring his strengths, talents and training to our clients past, present and future.
+Couple that experience with his OSHA Credentials, he is uniquely qualified to join the BERT team and immediately bring his strengths, talents and training to our team and clients past, present and future.

 BERT’s OSHA turnkey Injury Illness Protection Program (IIPP) supports facility safety teams.
 Every California employer with 10 or more employees must have a “written, effective” plan.
 Our unique online training brings the concepts from the binder-on-the-shelf into daily operations, thereby reducing incidents and enhancing the “Culture of Safety” that OSHA is so eager to witness at any facility.
 With next-generation App. technology, your team members instantly communicate and facilitate incident management using FEMA ICS systems.

 Denton Knapp and his BERT Safety Team will not only review the IIPP as it is being implemented but facilitate a physical inspection of the facility and provide a written report.
 The facility safety team then takes over to mitigate any findings before OSHA arrives.